laraXgram/laraxgram.github.io/src/temple8.md

 <x-nightshade::color-picker />
 ```

-Temple8 will automatically detect the class that's linked to this component by pascal-casing the component name.
+Template will automatically detect the class that's linked to this component by pascal-casing the component name.
 Subdirectories are also supported using "dot" notation.

 <a name="anonymous-components"></a>
 ## Anonymous Components

 Similar to inline components, anonymous components provide a mechanism for managing a component via a single file.
 However, anonymous components utilize a single template file and have no associated class.
-To define an anonymous component, you only need to place a Temple8 template within your `app/templates/components` directory.
+To define an anonymous component, you only need to place a Template template within your `app/templates/components` directory.
 For example, assuming you have defined a component at `app/templates/components/alert.t8.php`, you may simply render it like so:

 ```blade
 <x-alert/>